oracle/terraform-provider-oci/website/docs/d/database_cloud_vm_clusters.html.markdown

 * `vipv6ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the virtual IP (VIP) IPv6 addresses associated with the cloud VM cluster.
 The Cluster Ready Services (CRS) creates and maintains one VIP IPv6 address for each node in the Exadata Cloud Service instance to enable failover.
 If one node fails, the VIP is reassigned to another active node in the cluster.

 	**Note:** For a single-node DB system, this list is empty.
+* `vm_backup_storage_type` - Specifies the type of VM Backups Storage and supported values are LOCAL and EXASCALE. - LOCAL if selected then VM Backups storage will be on DB Servers. - EXASCALE if selected then VM Backups storage will be on Exascale Storage Servers.
+Default Value is LOCAL
 * `vm_cluster_type` - The vmcluster type for the VM cluster/Cloud VM cluster.
+* `vm_file_system_storage_type` - Specifies the type of file system storage and supported values are LOCAL and EXASCALE. - LOCAL if selected then file system storage will be on DB Servers. - EXASCALE if selected then file system storage will be on Exascale Storage Servers.
+Default Value is LOCAL
 * `zone_id` - The OCID of the zone the cloud VM cluster is associated with.